DeFiGeek-Community/landing-page/content/blog/development-report-feb-2023.en.md

  #2. compress the information of #1 into a Merkle-tree, register it in the contract, and deposit a token
  #3. the owners of eligible address claim tokens from the UI and tokens are transferred.

 This tool is enable distributor to determine amount of token to be distributed based on ownership of specific token in a designated block height.
 It is planned to be used in our airdrops to TXJP holders going forward.
-The contract has been developed and the UI is under development.

 # Vacant Positions